Domain name disputes in Australia

 Application of the auDRP

 All domain name licences issued or renewed for all Namespaces from 1 August 2002 are subject to a mandatory administrative proceeding under the auDRP.
-Namespace means:

-.au, com.au, net.au, org.au, asn.au, id.au, edu.au, qld.edu.au, nsw.edu.au, eq.edu.au, act.edu.au, vic.edu.au, sa.edu.au, wa.edu.au, nt.edu.au, catholic.edu.au, schools.nsw.edu.au, education.tas.edu.au, tas.edu.au, sa.au, wa.au, nt.au, qld.au, nsw.au, vic.au, tas.au and act.au
+.au, com.au, net.au, org.au, asn.au, id.au, edu.au, qld.edu.au, nsw.edu.au, eq.edu.au, act.edu.au, vic.edu.au, sa.edu.au, wa.edu.au, nt.edu.au, catholic.edu.au, schools.nsw.edu.au, education.tas.edu.au, tas.edu.au, sa.au, wa.au, nt.au, qld.au, nsw.au, vic.au, tas.au and act.au or as varied from time to time by auDA.

 Overview of the Process for Challenging the Right to Hold a Domain Name in Australia

-9. If the unsuccessful party is not happy with the Panel’s decision, they may initiate legal proceedings.
+Panel decisions under the auDRP are binding on both parties.
+If an unsuccessful party is not happy with the Panel’s decision, they may still initiate legal proceedings.

 To lodge a complaint, please complete the application form found here:

-Lodge a complaint (PDF)Lodge a complaint (DOC)
+Lodge a complaint

 Resolution Institute Panellists